Civil War on the Don: Elections to the Constituent Assembly

 Until mid–November, local Bolsheviks did not dare to take up arms, concentrating their attention on organizing revolutionary and democratic forces around the Military Revolutionary Committee in anticipation of the elections to the Constituent Assembly.
-The Military Government also awaited the election results in order to assess the balance of political forces in the region and begin creating representative authorities in the oblast.
+The Military Government also awaited the election results to assess the balance of political forces in the region and begin creating representative authorities in the oblast.

 Elections to the Constituent Assembly in the Don Oblast took place on November 25–27.
 Having received their preliminary results, Kaledin convened an emergency meeting of the Military Government on November 27 with the participation of public figures, where he admitted: "We did not think that the Bolshevik Movement would find support among the population and grow to such proportions".
-The representatives of the Menshevik Party present at the meeting, together with the right–wing Socialist Revolutionaries, proposed concluding an agreement with the Military Government, which should lift martial law in the oblast and organize power on a representative basis for the entire population of the oblast, and not just the Kazaks.
-However, Kaledin insisted on non–recognition of the Council of People's Komissars and on the need to restore the coalition government in Rossiya.
+The representatives of the Menshevik Party present at the meeting, together with the right–wing Socialist Revolutionaries, proposed concluding an agreement with the Military Government, which should lift martial law in the oblast and organize power on a representative basis for the entire population of the oblast, and not just the Cossacks.
+However, Kaledin insisted on non–recognition of the Council of People's Commissars and on the need to restore the coalition government in Russia.
 An agreement between the moderate socialists and the Military Government was thus not reached.